tubingtime/817/index.md

 We like to keep things organized so we each have our own sections for storage in the closets, kitchen, and fridges.

+## About Us
+We are recent college graduates, 22 and 23, we like art, music, cooking, dancing, meditation, and the outdoors.

 ### Floor Plan

 <img src="images/floor-plan.png" alt="Floor Plan" title="Floor Plan" />